ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager verifies the PoP evidence contained in 'client_cred_verify' as follows:

 * As PoP input, the Group Manager uses the value of the 'scope' parameter from the Joining Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
-In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request;
+In particular, N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request.

-* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Joining Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node.
+* As public key of the joining node, the Group Manager uses either the one included in the authentication credential retrieved from the 'client_cred' parameter of the Joining Request, or the one from the already stored authentication credential as acquired from previous interactions with the joining node (see {{sec-public-keys-of-joining-nodes}}).

 * If the group is not a pairwise-only group, the PoP evidence is a signature.
 The Group Manager verifies it by using the public key of the joining node, as well as the signature algorithm used in the OSCORE group and possible corresponding parameters.